 User application can select the equalizer type of FPGA transceiver by this command.

 The type of FPGA transceiver equalizer is related to the Bit Error Rate of received data.
 There are two available equalizer types, LPM and DFE.
 The LPM equalizer equalizes received data by using linear equalizer.
 The DFE equalizer equalizes received data by using linear equalizer and filter.
-In the case of DRXP board, we recommended to use LPM.
+In the case of DRXP board, we recommend you should use LPM.

 【Format】